 One of the best things about being in Singapore is undoubtedly the food.
 Being multi-ethnic and heritage, Singapore has a wide variety of local delicacy to offer!
 Nevertheless, choosing to eat out a restaurant can be a costly affair.
 A 3-course meal can easily set you back several hundred dollars, especially if you add a nice bottle of wine or two to the bill.

 As pricey as Singapore can be, you can actually still eat delicious food without paying a bomb for your meal.
-Even without street food vendor like in Thailand or Vietnam, there are hawker centers around with each dish costs you as little as S$4-S$6.
+Even without street food vendor like in Thailand or Vietnam, there are hawker centers and food courts around with each dish costs you as little as S$4-S$6.
 The best part is, there is much more variety of food to choose from than eating in a restaurant!

 Drinking in Singapore